ncatlab/nlab-content/pages/1/2/8/2/2821/content.md

   \,,
 $$

 This comes with the obvious composition operation induced from the composition in $C$.
-Moreover, in the symmetric case there is a canoncial action of the symmetric group induced.
+Moreover, in the symmetric case there is a canonical action of the symmetric group induced.

-For $S \subset Obj(C)$ any subset of objects, the **$S$-colored endomorphism operad** of $C$ is the restrictoin of the endomorphism operad defined to the set of colors being $S$.
+For $S \subset Obj(C)$ any subset of objects, the **$S$-colored endomorphism operad** of $C$ is the restriction of the endomorphism operad defined to the set of colors being $S$.

 In particular, the endomorphism operad of a single object $c \in C$, often denoted $End(c)$, is the single-colored operad whose $n$-ary operations are the morphism $c^{\otimes n}\to c$ in $C$.